Pub Guide

 DY14 8BS, Tel: 01299 271 954; website

 Brewery tap for the local Hobson's Brewery.
-The pub is of the hard floor / scrubbed tables style of which I'm not particularly keen (Note: in the 2010 Good Beer Guide, it says there is a lounge with comfy seating).
-An open fire in the fireplace between the two sections of the bar is used during the winter, but tends to be a bit smoky.
+The pub is of the hard floor / scrubbed tables style of which I'm not particularly keen (Note: in the 2010 Good Beer Guide, it says there is a lounge with comfy seating), but it is friendly.
+An open fire in the fireplace between the two sections of the bar is used during the winter, but is sometimes a bit smoky, though it does make the place cosy & warm.

 Cleobury Mortimer - The Royal Fountain